Limit volume up to 80 dB

 amixer set Master 0dB

-(btw dont be confused with -1dB (gain), -1dB (pactl/pacmd) and 1dB- (amixer) lol, one is a volume setting and another is volume decrease!)
+(btw dont be confused with -1dB (gain), -1dB (pactl/pacmd) and 1dB- (amixer) lol, one is a volume setting and two others are volume decrease commands! ikr? its a MESS!)

-(btw no.2: apparently alsa and pulseaudio calculate gain levels… differently?)
+(btw no.2: apparently alsa and pulseaudio calculate gain (peak) levels… differently?)

 pactl set-sink-volume @DEFAULT_SINK@ +3dB